 - If someone else is giving you the enema you may find it more comfortable to assume the knee-chest position.
 To accomplish this, get on your hands and knees and then put one or two pillows underneath your chest, and lean forward on them.
 Turn your face sideways and rest it on another pillow, and snuggle both arms underneath.
 This particular position is an especially comfortable one to have an enema during pregnancy, but if you attempt it on your own the rectal tube tends to slip out and it is difficult to work the shutoff.
 If you do this on the bathroom floor rather than the bed, make sure your knees are cushioned by a pillow or a pad, or the pressure on them might cause knee damage.

-- Taking slow deep breaths will help, and if you feel cramping at any point “pant like a dog” with shallow quick breathing.
+- Taking slow deep breaths will help, and if you feel cramping at any point try shallow quick breathing.
 As the enema progresses a feeling of fullness will develop.
 This is normal, and discomfort can be minimized by insuring that not too much solution is introduced too quickly.
 Take your time.

 - Go to the toilet and expel the enema.
+Encourage total elimination by massaging the abdomen in a clockwise motion (looking downward toward navel).
 An enema seldom comes out in a single movement so stay near the toilet for one half to one hour.
 After evacuating, most people find it comfortable to lie on the bed in a prone position to rest for a while.

 - Clean the equipment thoroughly and hang it all up to dry.
-An enema bag takes several days to thoroughly dry out, and should never be put away while even slightly wet.
+It may take several days to thoroughly dry out, and should never be put away while even slightly wet.

 TIPS FOR MINIMIZING DISCOMFORT WHEN GIVING YOURSELF AN ENEMA